How do I get my kids to eat well?

 3. Start a Smoothie Race: Kids love a challenge, and a smoothie race is a great way for you and your child to gulp those nutrient packed smoothies down super fast.
 This is the best fast food you could ever have.
 My daughter, husband or I say,”Smoothie Race!” and we all know the race is on.
 After a few sips, we put our cups together to see who is in the lead.
 This is actually a great motivator for adults to finish their smoothies quickly before they go off to work.

 4. Name Your Smoothies: Got a favorite green or purple character?
 Why not name it after them?
-Our green smoothie is called The Green Hulk (My husband can’t help but impart his love of comics with our daughter).
+Our green smoothie is called The Green Hulk or Green Goblin… depending on the day.

 5. Add a Straw: Silly Straws are a hit in our house.
 Just make sure to rinse them right after, so the smoothie doesn’t dry out in the straw.

 6. Add Something Special on Top: Missed blending a smoothie for breakfast?
 Make a special after-school snack treat with a little whipped coconut cream or garnish it with a flower, sliced strawberries or a paper parasol.
 But make sure they know this is a very special treat.

 7. Focus on the Easy Greens: Fresh baby spinach is the mildest of the greens, and they are easy to find at your local grocery store.